Words by Polly Bindman

 In their latest project Al¿ve, Arvid&Marie pose one question to their audience: can there be digital life?
 Arvid&Marie is a duo of artists comprised of Arvid Jense and Marie Caye, a pair of experienced designers and ‘technological adventurers’ that collaborate on their shared passion for art and technology.
 The duo works with interactive objects and performative storytelling to explore post-human theories, dramatically reconceptualising the relationship between humans and technology.
 Through their practical investigations into cybernetics and autonomous machines, Arvid&Marie are paving the way for the Artsci movement.

-Perhaps the most fascinating aspect of their work centres around their preoccupation with machines that are self-sufficient; for example, their project SAM (Symbiotic Autonymous Machine) employs water kefir grains to produce a beverage, acting as a small-scale automated food production.
-Nominated for the Future Food Design awards 2017, SAM is a utopian projection – a hybrid robot that is at once technological and organic, and which crucially, presents itself as a single economic entity for which greed and profit are non-existent.
+Perhaps the most fascinating aspect of their work centres around their preoccupation with self-sufficient machines; for example, their project SAM (Symbiotic Autonymous Machine) employs water kefir grains to produce a beverage, acting as a small-scale automated food production.
+SAM is a utopian projection nominated for the Future Food Design Awards 2017.
+This hybrid robot is at once technological and organic and presents itself as a single economic entity for which greed and profit are non-existent.

 As SAM has no legal status, Arvid&Marie accompanied the project with a legal proposition: ‘The Autonomous Actors Rights’ – which legislates for a proper definition of the role of these hybrid technologies in society, designed to inspire ‘new economical and legal systems based on trustworthy relationships between humans and machines.’